-David is a qualified children’s nurse, and for ten years has been a Senior Lecturer at Edge Hill University.
-He was Programme Leader for the Foundation Degree in Playwork there, and is now pursuing a PhD at Leeds Beckett University on “the Experience of Pre-registration Children’s Nurses in Children’s Play in Both the Academic and Clinical Setting.”
-He is a frequently published writer on topics of management and leadership, and recently published “Support workers have a vital role to play in play” in the British Journal of Healthcare Assistants.
+David is a qualified children’s nurse.
+He is currently a Lecturer at Queens University in Belfast, Northern Ireland teaching on the Children’s nursing programme and before that was Senior Lecturer at Edge Hill University.
+He was Programme Leader for the Foundation Degree in Playwork, and is now pursuing a PhD at Leeds Beckett University on “the Experience of Pre-registration Children’s Nurses in Children’s Play in Both the Academic and Clinical Setting.

 Andy has more than ten years experience in playwork, beginning as a volunteer and now managing a community and children’s centre in Wyke.
 He has designed, campaigned for and managed provision across the district, providing extensive services to local residents from pre-birth to recreational activities for the elderly, always with play at its heart.
 He graduated in 2012 with a First-Class Honours Degree in Playwork, and has begun the process at the doctoral level.
 Andy is also a member of the Pop-Up Adventure Play board, and was part of the 2014 US national tour.